yandex-cloud/k8s-csi-s3/README.md

 *s3backer is experimental at this point because volume corruption can occur pretty quickly in case of an unexpected shutdown of a Kubernetes node or CSI pod.
 The s3backer binary is not bundled with the normal docker image to keep that as small as possible.
 Use the `<version>-full` image tag for testing s3backer.

-Fore more detailed limitations consult the documentation of the different projects.

 ## Troubleshooting